podefr/sysinfo/web/README.md

  only be loaded based on the configuration.
 3. Modules are also bundled into the application at build time to help the build, but they should by dynamically packaged into the application based on the configuration.
+4. When receiving a load average update, we retrieve a new snapshot for the desired time window instead of shifting and pushing the data into the current snapshot.
+ This design makes it simpler to always display the right data, but it's of course less efficient since we have an extra rest call for each update.
+  If it becomes a performance issue, we can add the logic on the client to do incremental updates, making sure that we don't remove any previous data that's still relevant.

 ## Developing